 4. Compound Exercises Improve Mobility

 Compound exercises often include the synergistic work between two or three joints.
 Each joint “learns” to cooperate with others to complete the movement successfully.
+This coordination is crucial for effective compound exercises at home or in the gym.
 However, the muscles are the movers, not the joints.

 Your agonistic and synergistic muscles are responsible for taking your joints through the full range of motion during a particular exercise.